OverTheWire Bandit Walkthrough

 - Use the

-command to search for files meeting specific criteria.find . -type f -size 1033c
+findcommand to search for files meeting specific criteria.find . -type f -size 1033c -type fensures you’re only looking for files.-size 1033clooks for files exactly 1033 bytes (cstands for bytes).

 - Use the